Healthy Vegan Brownies

 Add the wet ingredients to the dry ingredients and stir until the mixture is combined.
 If the batter is too thick add a splash of plant-based milk.
 If it's too runny add a tbsp of coconut flour.

 Line a baking pan with parchment paper (with an overhang on all sides, for easy removal) or grease it with a little coconut oil.
 My pan measures 7 x 11 inches (18 x 28 cm).

 Bake in the oven at 390 degrees F (200 degrees C) for about 50 minutes (it can take longer, depending on your oven and the pan you use) or until a toothpick comes out almost clean (it can still be sticky but not wet).
 Check after 40 minutes with a toothpick.
 The brownies will still look slightly undercooked but don't worry as they will firm up in the refrigerator.

 To make the chocolate glaze, simply put all ingredients to a small bowl and stir well with a whisk.
 Spread the cream on top of the cooled brownies.
 Slice into squares with a large, sharp knife.
 Enjoy!

 They taste even better on day 2!
 Store them covered in the refrigerator for up to 5 days.
 You can freeze leftovers!

-This blog post was published in January 2017 and has been updated in August 2020 with new helpful information.
+This blog post was published in January 2017 and has been updated in August 2020 with new helpful information and a video.

 - You can use 1/2 cup (100 g) of brown sugar or any other granulated sweetener instead of coconut sugar.